+Intangible assets include:

-Intangible assets also include software, intangible assets linked to the valuation of client relationships or the valuation of trademarks recognised at the time of business combinations, and goodwill, corresponding to the difference between the price paid for a business combination and the fair value of the net identifiable assets purchased, as illustrated in greater detail in paragraph "16 - Other information, Business combinations, goodwill and changes in interest holdings."
+- software; - intangible assets generated as part of business combinations and linked to the enhancement of customer relationships.
+As detailed in "Section 10.
+Intangible assets" of Part B "Information on the Consolidated Balance Sheet", these assets are defined as "client relationships" if they concern relationships of assets under management/assets under custody or other assets not related to the provision of services and "value of business acquired" (so-called VoBA) if related to the insurance portfolio; - intangible assets linked to the valuation of trademarks, also recognised in business combinations; - goodwill, which is the difference between the price paid for a business combination and the fair value of the net identifiable assets purchased, as illustrated in greater detail in paragraph "16 - Other information, Business combinations, goodwill and changes in interest holdings."